paukstelis/octoprint_deploy/README.md

 >UNPLUG PRINTER FROM USB
 >Enter the name for new printer/instance:
->printer01
+>*printer01*

 >Port on which this instance will run (ENTER will increment last value in /etc/octoprint_ports):

 >Selected port is: 5000

 >Octoprint Daemon User [paul]:

 >Octoprint Daemon Path [/home/paul/OctoPrint/venv/bin/octoprint]:

 >Octoprint Config Path [/home/paul/]:

->Auto-detect printer serial number for udev entry?y
+>Auto-detect printer serial number for udev entry?*y*

 >Plug your printer in via USB now (detection time-out in 2 min)

 >Serial number detected as: AL03M8MG

 >Octoprint instance template base folder [/home/paul/.octoprint]:

->Do you want to proceed? y
+>Do you want to proceed? *y*

+This will do the following:

+1. Copy everything in ~/.octoprint to ~/.printer01 with modifications
+2. Update udev rules so this printer will always be at port /dev/octo_printer01
+3. Create, start, and enable the service printer01 to control that octoprint instance.